 Confuse with a pattern

 I chose this dress because it’s cute, versatile (just accessories), has a big pattern that hides a bump and helps to bring focus to neck and legs (instead of belly).
 It doesn’t hurt that it’s very cute and works just as well for work and fun.
-If you’re not into navy blue, go for the plum option.
+If you’re not into navy blue, go for the white or blue option.